NBISweden/exac_browser/docs/README-loading_data.txt

         ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz

     Remove all lines that does not start with "#" (comments) or "chr".
-    This gets rid of the "GL" chromosome data which otherwise causes issues when loading.
+    This gets rid of the "GL" and "MT" chromosome data which otherwise causes issues when loading.

     zgrep -E '^(#|chr)' gencode-orig.gtf.gz |
     gzip -c >gencode.gtf.gz